 Mrs Dawn Synnuck, SGC representative for Creative Arts.
 Dawn is the Principal Speech & Language Therapist for BFC, based in Episkopi.
 She has worked as paediatric specialist S< in the NHS and independent practices for over 25 years.
 Her jobs have included: Co-founder/director business in Spain to support additional needs and S< in international schools, Manager for S< MOD Germany, Director of Education for School of S< Newcastle University and Head of Learning Enrichment at Hanover International School.

 Mrs Gill Marsden

 Mrs Gill Marsden, SGC representative for English.
 Mrs Marsden is a secondary school English teacher who has taught full-time in the UK and part-time in Germany (in between having four children!).
 She is SGC Governor for Maths and has been adopted by Year 6!
-Her 3 boys are all in Episkopi Primary School and baby Lucy can't wait to go too!
+Her 3 boys have all been through Episkopi Primary and now her daughter Lucy is in Year 1!

 Mr Richard Hoole After 36½ years Regular Commissioned Service in the Royal Corps of Signals, spent mainly in the UK and Germany, Lieutenant Colonel Richard Hoole retired to Cyprus in January 2007 with his wife Muriel, a retired Primary School teacher.
 They had previously purchased land in Parekklisia to the East of Limassol and had a timber-framed house from Finland constructed, moving-in just before Christmas 2007.